-If you are thinking of a career in medical and health sciences, we can provide you with the foundations for a rewarding career.
-We offer qualifications and pathways to help you prepare for almost any health career.
+We can provide you with the foundations for a rewarding career in medical and health sciences.
+We offer qualifications and pathways to help you prepare for almost any health profession.

 As a student here, you will benefit from academic, professional and research staff who are at the forefront of their fields.
 Many of our staff have contributed to significant discoveries in modern medicine, and our graduates are employed in some of the world's best hospitals, medical centres, laboratories and biotech companies.